wp-plugins/squirrly-seo/readme.txt

 == Changelog ==
 = 1.1.4 =
-* Fixed Frontend META and Frontend ob_gzhandler
+* Fixed Frontend META and Frontend ob_gzhandler (for login problems)
-* Added new feature for SEO Live Assistant
+* Added new feature for SEO Live Assistant (minimum words in article for google news)

 = 1.1.3 =
 * Added multi-language support in SEO Live Assistant